-Mormon President Thomas Monson dies at 90
+President of the Mormon church, Thomas Monson, dies at 90

 “President Monson had all the hallmarks of an unassuming servant of the Lord,” the church said in a statement.

-Monson was appointed in 1963 to the Quorum of the Twelve Apostles, the church’s second-highest governing body after the three-man First Presidency.
-The latter consists of the president and his first and second counselors.
-Monson was named first counselor in 1995.
+Born and raised in Salt Lake City, Monson was appointed in 1963 to the Quorum of the Twelve Apostles, the church’s second-highest governing body after the three-man First Presidency.

-The president, his counselors and the 12 apostles are all believed by members of the faith to be prophets who receive divine revelations.
+Upon his death, a president is succeeded by the head of the Quorum of the Twelve Apostles, a post currently held by the 93-year-old Russell Nelson.